Table of Contents

 Students must be properly registered in a course to receive a grade on any assignment or test.

-Any student registering for a correspondence course must follow the registration deadline specified in Regulation 10.3.2.
+Any student registering for a self-directed distance learning course must follow the registration deadline specified in Regulation 10.3.2.

-Any correspondence course must be completed by the end of the academic term in which it was started.
+Any self-directed distance learning course must be completed by the end of the academic term in which it was started.

 A student's year level is determined two times a year: 1) after Winter term grades have been recorded (normally by the end of May); and 2) after Spring/Summer term grades have been recorded (normally by mid-September).